catvw/ece251-computer/REPORT.md

 ms, `address` and `PC`/`register_file[7]` are set appropriately, and the next load cycle at 60 ms loads the final `HLT`.

+Far branching is simply another input to the `next_pc` multiplexer, taking the current value of the accumulator or one of the registers instead of the program counter and an offset; the actual timing is the same.

 # Sources
 - *Computer Organization and Design: The Hardware/Software Interface, ARM® Edition*, David A. Patterson & John L. Hennesey